 People who suffer from dry eyes

-To avoid a pterygium, wear sunglasses when spending time outdoors to protect your eyes from sun damage and airborne pollutants, and use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.
+To avoid a pterygium, wear sunglasses when spending time outdoors.
+Thisprotects your eyes from sun damage and airborne pollutants.
+Use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.

 While a pterygium may stop growing or clear up on its own, treatment is often necessary.
-If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call (phone number) to schedule an appointment with Clarkson Eyecare today.
+If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call us to schedule an appointment with Clarkson Eyecare today.

 A pterygium is not cancerous and can be treated through medication or surgery.
 At Clarkson Eyecare, we recommend routine eye exams to your doctor to monitor the healing process and prevent future growths from occurring.

 Our experienced optometrists use the latest technology to provide high-quality care to patients everywhere.
 We currently have eye care centers in Arizona, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Minnesota, Missouri, New Jersey, Ohio, Texas, and Virginia.
 Our coverage gives you access to affordable eye care and routine eye exams on your terms.
 Find your nearest location and schedule an appointment for a comprehensive eye examination today!